 \end{proposition}

-\begin{proof} First note that two solutions of~\eqref{globalestpb} differ by a form of $C^{r-1}_{\di , 0}$, this implies that two solutions of~\eqref{globalestpb} have the same exterior derivative.
-Thus to prove~\eqref{globalestres}, it is enough to prove it for a particular solution of~\eqref{globalest}.
+\begin{proof} We first note that two solutions of the equation~\eqref{globalestpb} differ by a form in the space $C^{r-1}_{\di , 0}$.
+This implies that two solutions of the equation~\eqref{globalestpb} have the same exterior derivative.
+Thus to prove the estimate~\eqref{globalestres}, it is enough to prove it for any solution of the equation~\eqref{globalest}.

 The strategy of the proof is the following.
-We want to apply the result from the regularity theory of strongly elliptic operators to the differential form $u$, see~\eqref{defstrongell} for a definition and~\cite{mclean2000strongly} for a reference on the topic of strongly differential operators.
-Unfortunately the operator $\di \ahom \di$ is not strongly elliptic, thus the result cannot directly apply.
-The strategy is then to solve the problem $\di \ahom \di + (-1)^r \star d \delta u = 0$ with appropriate boundary conditions so that $\star d \delta u=0 $ and $u$ is in fact a solution of~\eqref{globalestpb}.
-Contrary to $\di \ahom \di$, the operator $\di \ahom \di + (-1)^r \star d \delta$ is strongly elliptic and a regularity theory exists for these operators.
-Thanks to this, we are able to obtain $H^2$ boundary regularity for the function $u$, this implies~\eqref{globalestres} by the previous remark.
+One wants to apply a result from the regularity theory of strongly elliptic operators to the differential form $u$, see~\eqref{defstrongell} for a definition and~\cite{mclean2000strongly} for a reference on the topic of strongly elliptic differential operators.
+Unfortunately the operator $\di \ahom \di$ is not strongly elliptic.
+The strategy is then to solve the problem $\di \ahom \di + (-1)^r \star \di \delta u = 0$ with appropriate boundary conditions so that one has the equality $\star d \delta u=0 $ and the form $u$ is in fact a solution of the equation~\eqref{globalestpb}.
+Contrary to the operator $\di \ahom \di$, the operator $\di \ahom \di + (-1)^r \star \di \delta$ is strongly elliptic and a regularity theory exists for these operators.
+Thanks to this argument, one is able to derive $H^2$ boundary regularity estimate for the form $u$.
+This implies the regularity estimate~\eqref{globalestres}.

-The main ideas of the proof are standard and can be found in~\cite[Chapter 2]{schwarz2006hodge} and~\cite[Chapter 4]{mclean2000strongly}.
-We recall the notation for the set of harmonic forms with Dirichlet boundary condition introduced in Proposition~\ref{GFCD},
+The main ideas of the proof can be found in~\cite[Chapter 2]{Sch95} and~\cite[Chapter 4]{mclean2000strongly}.
+We recall the notation for the set of harmonic forms with Dirichlet boundary condition,